aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/net/geometry-and-hierarchy/expose-geometric-transformation/_index.md

 using System.Threading.Tasks;
 ```

+## How to Apply Translation to a Node

+Below is a concise, step‑by‑step guide that demonstrates **how to apply translation**, **set geometric translation**, and **output transform matrix** values.

-## Step 1: Initialize a Node
+### Step 1: Initialize a Node

-Begin by initializing a node in your 3D scene.
+Begin by creating a fresh node that will host your geometry.

 ```csharp
 // Initialize node
 var n = new Node();
 ```

-## Step 2: Apply Geometric Translation
+### Step 2: Apply Geometric Translation

-Set the geometric translation to the node using the `GeometricTranslation` property.
+Assign a displacement vector to the node.
+This is the core of **moving a 3D object**.

 ```csharp
 // Get Geometric Translation
 n.Transform.GeometricTranslation = new Vector3(10, 0, 0);
 ```

-## Step 3: Evaluate Global Transform
+### Step 3: Evaluate Global Transform

-Utilize the `EvaluateGlobalTransform` method to output the transform matrix that includes the geometric transformation.
+Use `EvaluateGlobalTransform` to retrieve the full transformation matrix.
+Pass `true` to include the geometric translation you just set, or `false` to see the matrix without it.

 ```csharp
 // Output the transform matrix with geometric transformation